Guide: Sweden's World Cup opener for morning people

 TV/radio: SVT and P4 Radiosporten.

-+ A number of new rules are being applied in the World Cup
++ A number of new rules are being applied at the World Cup

 One is that a throw-in must be taken within five seconds of the player making the attempt to throw.
-If the player exceeds the time limit, the opponent gets the ball.
-If the throw-in takes too long according to the referee, a corner kick will be awarded to the opponent.
+If the player runs out of time, the opponent gets the ball.
+If the throw-in takes too long according to the referee, a corner kick is awarded to the opponent.
 The time for substitutions has also been tightened, and more.

-Heat: Expected to be difficult in many places, especially at matches in the US and Mexico.
-Therefore, three-minute fluid breaks will be implemented - one in each half, approximately halfway through each half.
+Conditions are expected to be difficult in many places, especially at matches in the USA and Mexico.
+Therefore, three-minute fluid breaks are implemented, one in each half and approximately halfway through each half.

-Everyone lines up: Also new is that all 26 players in the squad stand together and sing the national anthem before kick-off.
+Also new is that all 26 players in the squad now stand together and sing the national anthem before kick-off.

 + The situation in the Swedish squad

-Who will start?
+Who is starting?
 Probably Kristoffer Nordfeldt.
-Central midfield?
+The central midfield?
 Probably Jesper Karlström, Yasin Ayari and Benjamin Nygren.

 + Possible Swedish starting eleven